Portfolio item number 1

 This MBA core module covers advanced topics in corporate finance, including financial strategy, valuation, and corporate governance.

-Undergraduate Course, University of Innsbruck, Department of Economics, 2022
+Undergraduate Course, University of Innsbruck, B.Sc.
+Management and Economics, 2022

 Professional Course, Hypo Tirol Bank, 2024

-This course focuses on advanced portfolio management strategies, investment analysis, and risk management.
+This recurring professional seminar focuses on advanced portfolio management strategies, investment analysis, and risk management.
 It is designed for professionals seeking to enhance their expertise in financial markets and portfolio management.